 Our application was accepted for examination on 11 June 2019, so it will now move to the next stage.

-Our application has now entered a ‘pre-examination’ stage, which will last approximately three months.
+Our application entes a ‘pre-examination’ stage, which lasts approximately three months.
 During this stage there is a period of time when the public is able to register with the Planning Inspectorate to become an Interested Party by making a Relevant Representation.
 A Relevant Representation is a summary of a person’s views on an application, made in writing.
-The period for registration with the Planning Inspectorate is now open and will close at 23:59 on 27 July 2019.
+This period has now closed.

 A preliminary meeting will be held to discuss how the application will be examined and to create a timetable for examination.
 The date of the meeting is set by the Examining Authority and will be held at a venue along the route of the replacement underground pipeline.